ivalx1s/xcgen/README.md

 Usage:
 ------

-- Put this shell script in in project root directory alongside Xcodegen manifest
+- Place this shell script in the project root directory alongside the XcodeGen manifest.
-- Fine-tune for your use case, e.g. remove graphql or swiftgen related parts if you dont need them, or add those specific to your peoject
+- Fine-tune for your use case, e.g., remove GraphQL or SwiftGen related parts if you don't need them, or add those specific to your project.
-- Ensure the script is executable with `chmod +x .xcgen`
+- Ensure the script is executable with `chmod +x .xcgen`.
-- Add `alias xcgen='./.xcgen'` to your `.zshrc` profile
+- Add `alias xcgen='./.xcgen'` to your `.zshrc` profile.
-- Run `xcgen bootstrap`
+- Run `xcgen bootstrap`.
-- After pulling new code from the repository, regenerate the Xcode project using `xcgen` command.
+- After pulling new code from the repository, regenerate the Xcode project using the `xcgen` command.

 The `bootstrap` subcommand is geared towards preparing the development environment.
 It installs necessary tools, with a focus on Mint, which is then used for installing and managing XcodeGen and other scripts crucial to the project generation pipeline.

-In this setup, we utilize the following scripts (should be defined defined in the Mintfile):
+In this setup, we utilize the following scripts (should be defined in the Mintfile):

 *   **xcodegen**: Generates the Xcode project file from the project specification (in JSON format).
 *   **xcgbootstrap**: Fetches Swift packages as defined in the XcodeGen project specification.